Category: Synopsis

 Elmer (Buster Keaton), stuck in the caboose

 The following week, Larry’s picture premieres at Graumann’s Chinese Theatre, with MGM contract players in attendance.
-Elmer, Elvira and Mas are there at Larry’s invitation.
+Elmer, Elvira and Ma are there at Larry’s invitation.
 Elmer has to drive miles to park the car and enters the theatre just as the film is ending.
 He is mistaken for William Haines and dragged onto the stage.
 Back at their hotel, Elmer tries and fails to tell Elvira that he loves her.

 Director Fred Niblo, playing himself, attempts to drum a single line into Elmer’s head: “Oh woe is me, the Quoon has sweened”